Citation, DOI, disclosures and article data

 Computed radiography (CR) is the use of photostimulable phosphor as an image receptor.
 The image receptor is held in a similar casing (cassette) to that of the traditional film screen.
-CR harnesses the absorption of radiation, trapping electrons at energy levels via the process of photostimulable luminescence.
+Computed radiography harnesses the absorption of radiation, trapping electrons at energy levels via the process of photostimulable luminescence.

-The CR plate has a thin layer of phosphor grains, known as a photostimulable phosphor.
+The computed radiography plate has a thin layer of phosphor grains, known as a photostimulable phosphor.
 The plate is exposed to x-ray radiation exciting the phosphor, exciting the electrons to be trapped in the lattice until inevitably they are stimulated by the second round of illumination.

 Analog to digital conversion

-The CR plate is exposed to a small, high-intensity laser resulting in the previously trapped electrons to return to their respective valence bands, letting off violet light.
+The computed radiography plate is exposed to a small, high-intensity laser resulting in the previously trapped electrons to return to their respective valence bands, letting off violet light.

-A photomultiplier tube will interpret this light and convert it into an electric signal that, via and ADC is digitised and mapped onto a pixel matrix.
+A photomultiplier tube will interpret this light and convert it into an electric signal that, via an analog-to-digital converter (ADC) is digitized and mapped onto a pixel matrix.

-Using a white light, the CR plate can be 'reset' indicating they can be utilised over and over again if carefully handled.
+Using a white light, the computed radiography plate can be 'reset', thus they can be reused repeatedly if carefully handled.

 - 1. Stewart C. Bushong.
 Radiologic Science for Technologists: Physics, Biology, and Protection.
 (2012) ISBN: 9780323081351